smsheehan/Credit_Risk_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/90977689/150646331-32ac4177-6838-4e40-b767-b954caa02380.png)

+This model has a balanced accuracy of 62.8%, a precision of 1 percent for high_risk loans, and a recall of 62% for high_risk loans.

 **Model 3: Undersampling with Cluster Centroids algorithm.**

 ![image](https://user-images.githubusercontent.com/90977689/150646395-f611f88e-d99b-4b00-9ecd-817a0eb20b40.png)

+This model has a balanced accuracy of 53%, a precision of 1 percent for high_risk loans, and a recall of 61% for high_risk loans.

 **Model 4: Combination over and under sampling with SMOTEENN.**

 ![image](https://user-images.githubusercontent.com/90977689/150646428-6cf50564-a40a-492e-84f8-aa5e523e6853.png)

+This model has a balanced accuracy of 64.1%, a precision of 1 percent for high_risk loans, and a recall of 70% for high_risk loans.

 **Model 5: Balanced Random Forest Classifier.**

 ![image](https://user-images.githubusercontent.com/90977689/150646480-d4296f61-eef2-4e61-a36f-c3b8d4b1069c.png)

+This model has a balanced accuracy of 78.8%, a precision of 4 percent for high_risk loans, and a recall of 67% for high_risk loans.

 **Model 6: Easy Ensemble AdaBoost Classifier.**

 ![image](https://user-images.githubusercontent.com/90977689/150646512-37e226b6-e3f9-41f4-9872-4ea8582bfacd.png)

+This model has a balanced accuracy of 92.5%, a precision of 7 percent for high_risk loans, and a recall of 91% for high_risk loans.

 ## Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.